UNDERGRADUATE COURSES

 AE451 Aeronautical Engineering Design

 Conceptual design of fixed wing aircraft.
 Aircraft sizing.
 Airfoil and geometry selection.
 Thrust to weight ratio and wing loading.
 Configuration layout.
 Propulsion and fuel system integration.
 Landing gear and subsystems.
 Weights and balance.
 Stability, control and handling qualities.
 Performance and flight mechanics.
 Cost.
+Certification and qualification.

 Free and forced vibrations of single degree-of-freedom undamped linear systems.
 Types and characteristics of damping and its effects on the response.
 Two degree-of-freedom systems.
 Coordinate transformation.
 Coupling.
 Free vibration, response to harmonic excitation.
 Multi degree-of-freedom systems.
 Eigenvalue problem, modal vectors and orthogonality.
 Vibration of continuous systems.
 Transverse vibration of beams.
 Effects of boundary conditions on the response.
 Vibration measurement and isolation.